Essential tips for finding a new job

 Have you been applying for jobs for some time without success?
 It is probably because you have not been adjusting your resume for each new application.

 We asked Ilil Ginsburg, a Senior Recruiter and Career Expert in Silicon Valley, for her opinion on resume preparation.
-Ginsburg emphasizes the importance of tailoring your resume to every role, focusing on showing how your experience relates to each specific role.
+Ginsburg emphasizes the importance of tailoring your resume to illustrate how your experience relates to each specific role.
 This does not mean rewriting your entire resume, but rather making strategic refinements.
 Your cover letter should make clear that you have thought deeply about the job you are applying to, and demonstrate your seriousness.

 “This should really be small adjustments – you needn’t change all the content in your resume – but finesse the language to highlight how your experience jives with the requirements of the role.
 It might sound like a painstaking process, but really it takes very little time once you get used to it.”